Stories are how we connect with & understand one another.

 Stories make people feel something - which helps them to understand why they might want what you do.

-One of my Mastermind clients is an osteopath.
+One of my former clients is an osteopath.
 I've never been treated by an osteopath, and I was struggling to understand exactly how she worked with her clients, until she told me a story about working on a man with quite a high-powered city job - and how, as her hands were working on his body, she felt a sense of deep, intense stillness within him.
 Even though everything she knew about his life and job was at odds with this stillness, she asked him, "have you been thinking of becoming a monk?".
 As the words left her mouth, she wondered if he would think she was crazy, but instead he looked astonished and asked, "how did you know?"

 This story made me go from not being able to picture what she does for her clients to wishing I could have a session with her, and wondering what her hands would discover about me.